Transparent heart icon with white outline and + sign.

 The book opens with Kyle breaking a window to win a game.
 Not the best example.
 But he does have to make it right.

 I’ll also note that with the story taking place in a library, a lot of different book titles are mentioned, and not all of them will be books you’d want your son or daughter to check out.
 But they are mentioned just in passing.
-That’s more of a problem in the original, where it ends with a list of the books cited, which might encourage a kid to look them up.
-Maybe that’s related to the more significant warn for this book: it makes a library seem like a friendly, safe place.
+That’s more of a problem in the original novels, where several of the books end with a list of the books cited, which might encourage a kid to look them up.
+Maybe that’s related to the more significant warning for this book: it makes a library seem like a friendly, safe place.
 And it just isn’t.
 It probably wasn’t when I was a kid, but with Pride Month invading even the children’s section, it certainly isn’t now.
 So kids will need to be taught that you can’t just wander the aisles grabbing whatever book you want, as some of them are trash, and some are even dangerous.
+I’ll add also that while this is fun graphic novel, it might create an appetite for the original novels, and because they promote all sorts of unworthy books in a much more pointed way, that might be a reason to skip this book for a school library, even as parents will know if they can hand this off to their own children and stop them at just this one.

 Conclusion